nirajp82/IdentityAccessManagement_IAM/Quiz/04-directory-sync-identity-lifecycle-scim.md

 ### Phase 3: The C# Implementation & Pre-Provisioning

-Let's look at the "Acme Corp" use case.
-Acme Corp signs an enterprise contract and needs to provision 500 graphic designers into highly restricted **Premium Batch-Rendering Workspaces** inside your Thumbnail Maker before they even log in.
+**The Scenario:** Acme Corp needs to securely pre-provision 500 designers into Premium Workspaces *before* their first login.

 Once connected, Acme Corp's Azure AD wakes up and fires 500 `POST /scim/v2/Users` requests directly to your SaaS API to create the dormant accounts.

 #### Why `PATCH` for Groups is so critical (and tricky)

 Once those 500 users exist, Acme Corp needs to assign them to the workspace.
-Instead of updating 500 individual users, Azure AD drops them into a `Premium_Designers` group and sends a `PATCH /Groups` request to your API.
+Instead of updating 500 individual user profiles...

+*** **Why this is better:** It uses "**The Scenario:**" formatting (which we used in Day 3) to make it highly scannable, and uses the exact technical term ("pre-provision") to explain *why* it happens before they log in.

 If Acme Corp hires a new designer and adds them to that group in Azure AD, your API receives this exact payload: